 Property and equipment is recorded at cost less accumulated depreciation.
 Property and equipment consists of mainly assets such as leasehold improvements, office, computer and laboratory equipment, including laboratory equipment acquired under capital lease arrangements.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range from two to five years.
 Leasehold improvements are depreciated over the shorter of the remaining term of the lease or the useful life of the asset.
-The Company recorded depreciation expense of \$0.2 million and \$0.1 million for the three months ended March 31, 2021 and 2020, respectively, which includes amortization of laboratory equipment acquired under capital leases of \$17,000 and zero for the three months ended March 31, 2021 and 2020, respectively.
+The Company recorded depreciation expense of \$0.2 million and \$0.1 million for the three months ended June 30, 2021 and 2020, respectively, which includes amortization of laboratory equipment acquired under capital leases of \$17,000 and zero for the three months ended June 30, 2021 and 2020, respectively.
+The Company recorded depreciation expense of \$0.4 million and \$0.1 million for the six months ended June 30, 2021 and 2020, respectively, which includes amortization of laboratory equipment acquired under capital leases of \$34,000 and zero for the six months ended June 30, 2021 and 2020, respectively.

 Amortization of assets that are recorded under capital leases in depreciation expense is included in cost of revenues on the condensed consolidated statement of operations.
-Gross assets recorded under capital leases were \$0.3 million as of March 31, 2021 and December 31, 2020.
-Accumulated amortization associated with capital leases was \$27,000 and \$10,000 as of March 31, 2021 and December 31, 2020, respectively.
+Gross assets recorded under capital leases were \$0.3 million as of June 30, 2021 and December 31, 2020.
+Accumulated amortization associated with capital leases was \$44,000 and \$10,000 as of June 30, 2021 and December 31, 2020, respectively.
 Maintenance and repairs are expensed as incurred, and material improvements are capitalized.
-When assets are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the balance sheet and any resulting gain or loss is reflected in the consolidated statements of operations in the period realized. \$0.1 million and zero of equipment was disposed of during the three months ended March 31, 2021 and 2020, respectively.
+When assets are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the balance sheet and any resulting gain or loss is reflected in the condensed consolidated statements of operations in the period realized.
+There were no disposal of equipment for the three months ended June 30, 2021 and 2020.
+The Company disposed of \$0.1 million and zero of equipment for the six months ended June 30, 2021 and 2020, respectively.
 The Company assesses its long-lived assets, consisting primarily of property and equipment, for impairment when material events or changes in circumstances indicate that the carrying value may not be recoverable.
-There were no impairment losses for the three months ended March 31, 2021 and 2020.
+There were no impairment losses for the three or six months ended June 30, 2021 and 2020.